MRI Tech Programs Near Me: How to Find Accredited Training in Your State

 - Program must meet ARRT’s educational requirements

-- Best for registered radiologic technologists adding MRI as a specialty
+- Best for registered rad techs adding MRI as a specialty

 ARMRIT Certification